daudbaig91/YoutubePlaylistWatcher/README.md

 # YoutubePlaylistWatcher

 A tv app made for the elderly that cannot navigate YouTube and want to watch a collection of the same videos.
 App allows users to add new folders, videos and playlists which are saved in Firebase Realtime Database and Users log/sign in managed through firebase auth with auto Log in if user already logged.
-Implemented a YouTube using YouTube player library to play videos with basic tv controller functionality.
+Implemented a YouTube using YouTube player library to play videos with basic tv controller functionality, videos can be skipped with controller (longer pressed the faster seconds skipped) .
 Also includes resume functionality.
 Used YouTube Data API to retrieve all necessary data.

+The main goal and purpose of this app was to make navigation and interaction as simple as possible, as this app was desgined for elderly people.

 Thanks for reading; // :)